companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 #### Vagrant

-Installing and running this API in vagrant requires an update of the `vagrant-development-v2` repository and then running `./clean.sh` and `./setup.sh`.
+Installing and running this API in Vagrant requires an update of the `vagrant-development-v2` repository and then running `./clean.sh` and `./setup.sh`.

-To start this API in vagrant, use the following command: `ubic start psc.psc-discrepancy-api`
+To start this API in Vagrant, use the following command: `ubic start psc.psc-discrepancy-api`

-It is recommended to run this API in vagrant rather than outside of vagrant because of the necessary environment variables, which can be found in: `src/main/resources/application.properties`
+It is recommended to run this API in Vagrant rather than outside of Vagrant because of the necessary environment variables, which can be found in: `src/main/resources/application.properties`

 #### Other Environments